 - There are different causes of bipolar including genetics and environment

-- You can get medication and psychological treatments for bipolar disorder.
+- You can get medication and talking therapies for bipolar disorder.

 Need practical advice & info?
 We can help.